-If a pupil brings a mobile phone into school, it should be switched off before they enter the school gate and only switched back on at the end of the school day when they have exited the school building.
+If a pupil brings a mobile phone into school, it should be switched off and placed in the pupil's bag before they enter the school gate and only switched back on at the end of the school day when they have exited the school building.

-Unless specific arrangements are in place and planned and agreed by the school.
-If a pupil is seen with a mobile phone in the school day it will be confiscated by the member of staff, placed in the pupil reception in a named envelope and can be collected by pupils at 15.00.
+Unless specific arrangements are in place, planned and agreed by the school; if a pupil is seen with a mobile phone in the school day, it will be confiscated by the member of staff, placed in the pupil reception in a named envelope to be collected by pupils at 15.00.

 Failure to hand over a mobile device will be managed as with any other misbehaviour, with the adult using the least intrusive strategy to gain compliance, and never shaming the pupil.
-If these strategies fail, a sanction might be applied such as a detention or removal to RTL for the pupil to calm down and have their situation triaged.
-There may be exceptions to the rule may be granted such as Young Carers.
-Parents and carers and pupils need to understand that the school does not accept any liability for any expensive items lost or stolen.
+If these strategies fail, a sanction might be applied for defiance such as a detention or removal to Reset for the pupil to calm down and have their situation triaged.
+There may be exceptions to the rule may be granted for pupils who are Young Carers or those who need their phones to monitor medical conditions.
+Parents, carers and pupils should note that the school does not accept any liability for any expensive items lost or stolen.